viragvoros/cfd-lab/README.md

 ```

 Make sure to use a backtick (\`) to get the `which` command executed.
 Afterwards, you can run `cmake ..`.

+### Setting up a simulation

+You will have to provide a .dat file with input parameters and a .pgm file containing information about the geometry to **FLUIDchem**.
+To see how this works, please check out the `first-steps.md` in the `firststeps` directory.